 Form a corporation or an LLC for consulting to better protect your assets.
 Many consultants consider incorporating themselves because consultants possess expertise other businesses value.
 Your insights and knowledge are assets-intangible assets, but assets nonetheless.
 This is why many people in your line of work consider asset protection for consultants.

-Forming a Delaware LLC or corporation for your consulting work is a common way to protect both your personal assets and business.
+Forming a Delaware LLC or corporation for your consulting work is a common way to create a corporate veil and protect both your personal assets and business.
 Harvard Business Services, Inc. has more than three decades of experience forming Delaware companies for people who want to protect their assets, including consultants.
 However, we are not a law firm and cannot give legal advice.
 Please consult an attorney if you need legal advice on this matter.
-We can, however, explain why a number of consultants choose to incorporate themselves and point out some important factors to consider.
+We can, however, explain why a number of professionals form an LLC for consulting work and point out some important factors to consider.

 Typically, consultants incorporate themselves to limit their personal liability.
 Incorporating your consulting business, even if you're the only employee, creates a barrier between your personal assets and your business.
+This means that the corporation or LLC for consulting work will be responsible for its own debts.
 In the event of a legal proceeding involving your company—including breach of contract allegations-your home, cars, bank accounts and other personal assets are typically considered off-limits.

 Those early losses may shelter some of your income when your business begins to generate a profit, which is when the tax advantages will become evident.

 Please consult your accountant for more information.

 Many businesses prefer to work with other businesses, and having the abbreviations "LLC" or "Inc." appended to your name implies you are a serious business professional.
 In the event you should ever require a loan for your business, this may also speed up that process, as a number of lenders are more comfortable lending to a company rather than a sole proprietorship.